 What is a therapy dog?

 Therapy dogs are pet dogs that are trained to provide comfort and emotional support to other people for short periods of time.
-They have earned their certification as therapy dogs through an organization that requires testing, including a behavioral component, such as Therapy Dogs International or the University of Missouri Veterinary Health Center PALS program.
+They have earned their registration as therapy dogs through an organization that requires testing, including a behavioral component, such as Pet Partners (Pet Partners Therapy Dogs & Other Therapy Animals), Therapy Dogs International or the University of Missouri Veterinary Health Center PALS program.